User-Umar-Ahamed/Griffido__Payroll__Management__System/README.md

 # 🧾 Griffindo Payroll System

 A **modern payroll management system** developed using **Visual Studio** and **Microsoft SQL Server (MSSQL)**.
-The system is designed with a **user-friendly interface** to streamline employee management, salary processing, and administrative access control—**accessible only by administrators**.
+The system is designed with a **user-friendly interface** to streamline employee management, salary processing, and administrative access control **accessible only by administrators**.

 ---

 ## 🚀 Introduction

 The **Griffindo Payroll System** is a complete software solution for managing employee data and calculating salaries securely within an organization.
-It simplifies payroll processing by automating employee registration, salary computation, and data handling—all under administrative control.
+It simplifies payroll processing by automating employee registration, salary computation, and data handling all under administrative control.

 > 🎯 Built for reliability, security, and ease of use.